box/kube-applier/README.md

   check for new commits to the repo (default is 5).

-- `APP_POLL_INTERVAL_SECONDS` - (int) Number of seconds to wait between each poll of Application resources on the apiserver (default is 60).
+- `APP_POLL_INTERVAL_SECONDS` - (int) Number of seconds to wait between each poll of Waybill resources on the apiserver (default is 60).

 - `STATUS_UPDATE_INTERVAL_SECONDS` - (int) Number of seconds to wait between each update of the status page data which is essentially done by polling the